seanox/pdf-service/manual/Introduction.md

 - Built-in markup generator
 very simple syntax, supports placeholders, structures and includes
-- Built-in preview and designer with mock-up support
+- Built-in preview and runner with mock-up support
 simplifies the design process by allowing previewing without the target application
 - Independent header, data and footer areas in one template (without magic)